First Stop: Diagnosis

-Getting your skin checked
+Getting your skin checked for cancer

 Most skin cancer patients and their friends and family members are going to tell you, “When in doubt, get it checked.”
 You might hear someone say his spot looked similar or was the same color.
 You might even have a few people tell you that theirs looked much worse or had irregular borders like yours but didn’t itch.
 If I have learned anything from experiencing both melanoma and basal cell carcinoma, it’s that skin cancer takes a variety of forms and the appearance can even vary from one diagnosis to the next.
 A new spot, a changed spot, and a spot that you cannot easily explain should be seen by a doctor.

 Seeing a healthcare professional